 The logo is copyrighted, but it is allowed to represent it as a symbol of atheism.
 It is meant to be a symbol of friendly atheism.

 The philosopher Bertrand Russell made a teapot analogy.
 If he would claim without any proof, that a teapot orbits the Sun between the Earth and Mars, he should not expect anyone to believe his claim.
 Even though no one could prove there was no teapot in space, he would have to be the one who proves his claim.

-The Invisible Pink Unicorn – Is Atheism Turning Against Itself?
+The Church of the Invisible Pink Unicorn – Is Atheism Turning Against Itself?

 I´m a big fan of parodies and satires.
 Anything can be parodied, and it´s fine by me.
 But does the IPU parody work?

 A fundamental part of the IPU parody is the claim, that the Invisible Pink Unicorn belief system is logical.
 This satirizes religions that claim their religious beliefs are logical.
 This does kind of work because it is obvious that the idea of the Invisible Pink Unicorn is not logical.
 Neither are the beliefs of many religions logical.